Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.50 team ERA ranks 21st among all MLB pitching staffs.
+- The Cardinals' 4.52 team ERA ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to give up 96 home runs (one per game), the least in the league.
+- The Cardinals give up the fewest home runs in baseball (97 total, one per game).

-- In his most recent appearance on Tuesday, July 4, the righty tossed 3 1/3 innings against the Miami Marlins, giving up four earned runs while surrendering seven hits.
+- In his last outing on Friday against the Chicago Cubs, the left-hander threw five innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.